-• Local Health Care.
-The Sterling Medical Center is available to provide health care to Sterling College students.
-The medical center is located at 239 N. Broadway, and can be reached by phone at (620) 278-2123.
+Local Health Care: The Sterling Medical Center is available to provide health care to Sterling College students.
+The Sterling Medical Clinic is located at 239 N. Broadway, and can be reached by phone at 620-278-2123.

-- Emergency Care.
-Emergency services are provided by Rice County Emergency Services by dialing 911 or if on campus 8-911.
-Rice County Hospital's phone number is 620-257-7153. - Reporting Accidents.
-All accidents should be reported to a Resident Assistant or Resident Director as soon as possible.
+Emergency Care: Emergency services are provided by Rice County Emergency Services by dialing 911.
+Rice County Hospital located in Lyons, KS is closest to our campus and can be reached at 620-257-7153.

+Reporting Accidents: All accidents should be reported to a resident assistant or resident director as soon as possible.